YOUR DIGITAL

 Standard rate 8,1 %

-It applies to most goods and services, including everyday consumer goods such as clothing, electronic devices, catering services, IT services, etc.
+This rate applies to most goods and services, including everyday consumer products such as clothing, electronic devices, catering services, IT services, etc.

 Special rate 3,8 %

-The special rate for accommodation services applies to overnight accommodation with breakfast, even if this is invoiced separately.
+The special rate for accommodation services applies to overnight stays with breakfast, even if breakfast is invoiced separately.

 Reduced rate 2,6 %

-This rate applies to certain goods and services considered essential, such as basic foodstuffs, prescription medicines, newspapers and magazines, as well as public transport.
+This rate applies to certain goods and services considered essential, such as basic food products, prescription medicines, newspapers and magazines, as well as public transport.

 VAT exemption 0,0 %

-To manage your VAT in Switzerland properly, it is essential not to confuse the VAT calculation method (which defines the amount to be paid) with the VAT reporting mode (which defines when you must pay).
-This choice has a direct impact on the complexity of your accounting and on your available cash flow.
+To properly manage your VAT in Switzerland, it is essential not to confuse the VAT calculation method (which determines the amount to be paid) with the VAT reporting method (which determines when the tax becomes due).
+This choice has a direct impact on the complexity of your accounting and on your available liquidity.

 1. The two calculation methods (the “How much”)

-The method determines how the net amount you must pay to the Federal Tax Administration (FTA) is calculated:
+The method determines how the net amount payable to the Federal Tax Administration (FTA) is calculated:

 The effective method: This is the standard method.
-You charge effective VAT to your customers, but deduct the VAT you have paid on your own business purchases (input tax).
-You only pay the difference to the FTA.
-Advantage: Ideal if you have many investments or expenses (purchase of goods, rent, IT costs).
+You charge effective VAT to your customers and deduct the VAT paid on your own business purchases (input tax).
+You pay only the difference to the FTA.
+Advantage: Ideal if you have significant investments or expenses (purchase of goods, rent, IT costs).

-The Net Tax Rate (NTR): This simplified method is reserved for SMEs.
+The Net Tax Rate (TDFN): This simplified method is reserved for SMEs.
 You do not deduct input tax.
-The tax due is determined by multiplying the total taxable turnover by the NTR applicable to the relevant sector or activity.
-Taxable persons who meet the following two conditions may in principle prepare their returns using the NTR:
+The tax due is determined by multiplying the total taxable turnover by the TDFN applicable to the sector or activity concerned.
+Taxable persons who meet the following two conditions may in principle prepare their returns using the TDFN:

-- the annual turnover from taxable supplies (including VAT) does not exceed CHF 5.024 million
+- the annual turnover from taxable supplies (VAT included) does not exceed CHF 5.024 million

 - the tax due does not exceed CHF 108,000 per year.

-Advantage: Ultra-simple administrative management and only two returns per year (semi-annually).
+Advantage: Ultra-simple administrative management and VAT returns only twice a year (semi-annually).

 Flat rates (TaF)

-Public authorities and related sectors (private schools and hospitals, public transport companies, etc.), as well as associations and foundations, may apply the flat-rate method, regardless of the amount of their turnover.
-However, returns using the NTR are not permitted.
+Public bodies and related sectors (private schools and hospitals, public transport companies, etc.), as well as associations and foundations, may apply the flat-rate method, regardless of the amount of their turnover.
+However, the use of the TDFN method is not permitted.

 2. The two reporting modes (the “When”)